The historic, elegant island of Nantucket offers lots of diversions during a day

 Greek Revival sea captains’ homes along with charming antique cottages, often with

 hydrangea and rose bushes in full bloom.
-Self-guided walking tours can be arranged
+Guided walking tours can be arranged

-at the Whaling Museum as well as at the Nantucket Preservation Trust at 2 Union
+at the Whaling Museum as well as at the Nantucket Preservation Trust at 55 Main

 Street.
 Some homes are open to the public for a fee.